ed-curran/reactive-state-graph/README.md

 ## Graph Implementations
-These inferred types are actually for a simplified graph implementation, called oneWayGraph, which isn't suitable for real apps. ts-graph can support different graph implementations, where an implementation can control how the type of a view is inferred by exporting their own `source` and `target` functions.
+These inferred types are actually for a simplified graph implementation, called oneWayGraph, which isn't suitable for real apps. ts-state-graph can support different graph implementations, where an implementation can control how the type of a view is inferred by exporting their own `source` and `target` functions.

 Different implementations will have a big impact on how your frontend is written,